dfsek/Applied-Energistics-2/guidebook/example-setups/simple-certus-farm.md

 break the fully grown <ItemLink id="quartz_cluster" />.
 They are filtered by taking advantage of the suspiciously fortunate trait that non-mature certus buds drop <ItemLink id="certus_quartz_dust" /> instead of dropping nothing.

-This farm works fully automatically with <ItemLink id="flawless_budding_quartz" />, but with flawed, chipped, and damaged budding certus quartz you will have to replace the budding block manually.
+With flawed, chipped, and damaged budding certus quartz you will have to replace the budding block manually.
 Or, as described in [Semi-Auto Certus Farm](semiauto-certus-farm.md) and [Advanced Certus Farm](advanced-certus-farm.md), automatically.